arton0306/Configure/note/bash.md

+### bash command execution order
+1. relative/absolute path : /bin/ls or ./ls
+2. alias
+3. bash builtin
+4. search path in $PATH

 ### built-in
-type: tell you the information about the command containing alias, function, ... and so on
+type `<command>`: show the information about the command containing alias, function, ... and so on

 ### xxx
 *  sh -x ./myscript => -x debug( show all command ), or as below